UBC Applied Science-led Research Excellence Clusters announced

 These teams are expected to launch research initiatives that “address key societal and cultural problems [and] solve challenges that transcend traditional boundaries”, among other goals.

-This year, the competition will support 40 Research Excellence Clusters, both established and emerging.
-The key faculty members in established clusters, which can be awarded up to $200,000, are already leaders in their field and have a long history of collaboration.
-Those in emerging clusters, which can be awarded up to $100,000, are emerging leaders with a more limited collaborative history.
+The competition supports 40 Research Excellence Clusters, both established and emerging.
+Faculty members in established clusters, which can be awarded up to $200,000, are already leaders in their field and have a long history of collaboration.
+Those in emerging clusters, which can be awarded up to $100,000, are up-and-coming leaders with a more limited collaborative history.

 Bionics Network research combines nature and technology to improve quality of life.
 We align materials within injured spinal cords to guide axon regrowth; develop implantable sensors; and give robots and prostheses a sense of touch.
 This is achieved by bringing together expertise in engineering, materials chemistry, biology, medicine, ethics and translation.